 The 2022 Yale Sustainability Survey Report summarizes findings from our biennial assessment of sustainability knowledge, behaviors, and interests across the Yale community.
 Survey results show high levels of sustainability knowledge across the Yale community, though there are opportunities to increase awareness of certain sustainability best practices, such as powering down electronics and reusing materials.
 Use this interactive data dashboard to explore other report highlights.

 It is important that our sustainability initiatives have broad impact.
-We assess the goals of the Yale Sustainability Plan 2025 goals to measure “co-benefits”: positive outcomes that directly or indirectly result from their achievement.
-This helps us to see the intersections between specific goals and how they advance economic prosperity; health & well-being; resiliency; impact beyond campus borders (i.e. local, national, and global impacts); and diversity, equity, and belonging.
+We assess the goals of the Yale Sustainability Plan 2025 to measure “co-benefits”: positive outcomes that directly or indirectly result from the goal’s achievement.
+This helps us to see the intersections between specific goals and how they advance economic prosperity; health & well-being; resiliency; impact beyond campus borders (i.e., local, national, and global impacts); and diversity, equity, and belonging.

 This interactive tool shows whether the goal has a major, moderate, or neutral co-benefit impact.
 The first tab shows the actual co-benefits that each “active” (unmet) goal produced in 2023; the second and third tabs show the actual co-benefits produced in 2022 and 2021, respectively; and the fourth tab shows the intended co-benefits of all active goals as of 2020, when this exercise was first conducted.
 Users may toggle between tabs for comparison.
 Check the box next to different levels of impact within each co-benefit category to learn more.